Organize work in the new workspaces in Power BI

 Frequently asked questions

-Are links to existing content affected by the new workspace experience GA
+Are links to existing content affected by the new workspace experience?

 No. Links to existing items in classic workspaces aren't affected by the new workspace experience.
 The general availability (GA) of the new workspace experience changes the default workspace you create, but doesn't change existing workspaces.

 No. The new workspace experience GA only changes the default workspace type to the new workspace experience.
-Existing classic workspaces that are based on Office 365 Groups remain unchanged.
+Existing classic workspaces that are based on Microsoft 365 groups remain unchanged.

-Are workspaces still automatically created for Office 365 Groups
+Are workspaces still automatically created for Microsoft 365 groups?

 Yes.
-Since we support both types of workspaces side by side, we continue to list all Office 365 Groups the user has access to in the workspaces list.
+Since we support both types of workspaces side by side, we continue to list all Microsoft 365 groups you have access to in the workspaces list.